+where $J$ is the rotation of $\RR^2$ by $\frac{\pi}{2}$ counterclockwise.
+(Notice the minus sign before the second integral.)
+Observe that $\FF$ preserves the class of real valued even valuations, but for odd real valued valuations this is not true.
+This phenomenon also holds in higher dimensions. \end{example}

-where $J\colon V\to V$ is the rotation by $\pi/2$ counterclockwise.
-(Of course if $J$ would be a rotation by $\pi/2$ in the opposite direction, we would get another version of the Fourier transform.) \end{example} \begin{remark} In dimension higher than 2 the author does not know such a simple construction of $\FF_V$, especially in the odd case studied in detail in the article.
+\begin{remark} In dimension higher than 2 the author does not know such a simple construction of $\FF_V$, especially in the odd case studied in detail in the article.
 Note however that the Fourier transform of a Lebesgue measure and the Euler characteristic can be computed by the equalities (\ref{E:euler-measure}) in any dimension.

 The construction in the odd case is quite involved and uses various characterization theorems on valuations, in particular Klain-Schneider characterization of simple valuations \cite{klain}, \cite{schneider-simple} (see Theorem \ref{T:klain-schneider} below), Irreducibility Theorem \cite{alesker-gafa-01} (see Theorem \ref{T:IrrThm} below), and also some additional representation theoretical computations based on the Beilinson-Bernstein localization \cite{beilinson-bernstein} (see Section \ref{Ss:beilinson-bernstein} below) . \end{remark}